-How to Salvage Native Plants for Your Wild Homestead
+How to Salvage Native Plants for Your Property

-When you go out to salvage native plants, you’re taking them from where they’re growing wild and bringing them back to your wild homestead.
+When you go out to salvage native plants, you’re taking them from where they’re growing wild and bringing them back to your property.

-This means finding them, digging them up, transporting them back to your wild homestead and planting them.
+This means finding them, digging them up, transporting them back to your property and planting them.

-But removing native plants from natural areas can result in the destruction of natural areas.
-You can’t build an abundant wild homestead while also destroying natural areas.
+But removing native plants from natural areas can result in the destruction of those places.
+You can’t cultivate abundance for people, plants and wildlife if you're destroying natural areas in the process.

-Luckily, there are ways to salvage native plants without causing damage to natural areas.
+Luckily, there are ways to salvage native plants without causing damage to our living world.
 Let’s dive into where you can salvage native plants responsibly.

 Thanks to our wonderful patrons for supporting this site!

 But before we do, you’ll need to have a way to keep track of all the plants you want to salvage.
-Get your free Native Plant Tracker so you can keep track of the native plants you want for your wild homestead.
+Get your free Native Plant Tracker so you can keep track of the native plants you want for your property.

 How to Salvage Native Plants Responsibly